EleoEris/Eris-Utility/README.md

 # Eris-Log
 This is going to make the logs pretty.
-Documentation WIP
+Documentation and program WIP

 This has not been tested with multithreading.
 I have yet to implement mutexes and similar safeguards.
 Yet to be tested on Linux and MacOS.
-GenPremake.bat generates a visual studio 2017 project file by default, use the same batfile but be sure to [change the `vs2017` if you're using a different technology](https://premake.github.io/docs/Using-Premake/)
+GenPremake.bat generates a visual studio 2017 project file by default, use the same batfile but be sure to [change the `vs2017` if you're using a different technology.](https://premake.github.io/docs/Using-Premake/)

 ## To do in the future:
 - Make it safe for multithreading